myhdl/myhdl/doc/source/manual/conversion.rst

 The most important restriction regards object types.
 Only a limited amount of types can be converted.
 Python :class:`int` and :class:`long` objects are mapped to Verilog or VHDL integers.
-All other supported types are mapped need to have a defined bit width.
+All other supported types need to have a defined bit width.
 The supported types are the Python :class:`bool` type, the MyHDL :class:`intbv` type, and MyHDL enumeration types returned by function :func:`enum`.